microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/onattributecollectionstartlistener.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A listener for the start of the user attribution collection stage of a sign up flow.
+A listener for the start of the user attribute collection stage of a sign up flow represented by an [externalUsersSelfServiceSignUpEventsFlow](../resources/externalusersselfservicesignupeventsflow.md) object.
 This event is triggered when the user clicks the sign up button.

 Inherits from [authenticationEventListener](../resources/authenticationeventlistener.md).